-Note: This course does not qualify as a major course towards the BAS degree.
+Note: This course does not qualify towards the BAS degree.

 AK/ADMS 2300 6.0 Research Methods in Health Studies.
 This is an introductory course in health care research from an epidemiological perspective.
 The purpose of this course is to focus on research design; methodological problems and issues; and specific statistical approaches used to analyze this type of research.